Hippolytus of Rome: Writings

 Controversy surrounds the corpus of the writer Hippolytus.
-In the Victorian Era, scholars claimed his principal work to be the Refutation of all Heresies.
+In the Victorian era, scholars claimed his principal work to be the Refutation of all Heresies.
 Of its ten books, Book I was the most important.
 It was long known and was printed (with the title Philosophumena) among the works of Origen.
 Books II and III are lost, and Books IV–X were found, without the name of the author, in a monastery of Mount Athos in 1842.
-E. Miller published them in 1851 under the title Philosophumena, attributing them to Origen of Alexandria.
+Emmanuel Miller published them in 1851 under the title Philosophumena, attributing them to Origen of Alexandria.
 Recent scholarship prefers to treat the text as the work of an unknown author, perhaps of Roman origin.

 In 1551 a marble statue of a seated figure (originally female, perhaps personifying one of the sciences) was purportedly found in the cemetery of the Via Tiburtina and was heavily restored.
 On the sides of the seat was carved a paschal cycle, and on the back the titles of numerous writings by Hippolytus.
-Many other works are listed by Eusebius of Caesarea and Jerome.
+Many other works are listed by Eusebius and Jerome.
 The research of Guarducci showed the original statue was a representation of a female figure, reopening the question of its original purpose.
 Allen Brent analyzed the title list of the statue, questioning Hippolytan authorship of some works.

 Hippolytus' voluminous writings, which for variety of subject can be compared with those of Origen, embrace the spheres of exegesis, homiletics, apologetics and polemic, chronography, and ecclesiastical law.
 The Apostolic Tradition, if it is the work of Hippolytus, recorded the first liturgical reference to the Virgin Mary, as part of the ordination rite of a bishop.

 Of exegetical works attributed to Hippolytus, the best preserved are the Commentary on the Prophet Daniel and the Commentary on the Song of Songs.
 This is the earliest attested Christian interpretation of the Song, covering only the first three chapters to Song 3:7.